boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

 Seeing as I was going to the effort, I also added a quick info box output similar to the ones you see on Bing/Google/DuckDuckGo which present some information for you based on wikipedia entries.
 Same idea as the workers, with the content compiled into a binary.

 I pulled down the wikipedia abstracts data set and then kept anything mentioning Australian content.
 The abstracts data set is actually pretty bad with lots of broken content so I had to put some effort in to filter that out.
-I have plans to try processing wikipedia itself at some point to produce this.
+I have plans to try processing wikipedia itself at some point to produce this in the future.

 The final thing needed to be a legitimate search engine was a news feed.
 Because I didn't want to run afoul of the news payment laws that passed in Australia I only hit independent and publicly funded news organizations.
 It runs on a schedule every 15 minutes pulling a variety of RSS feeds, sorting them and saving the content to S3 and to a global value.
 The lambda when called looks at the global value, and if something is there returns that, otherwise it fetches the content from S3, sets the global value and returns it.
 It also accepts the search values so you can filter the news down.